 A repeatable test is one that produces the same results each time you run it.
-To accomplish repeatable tests, you must isolate them from anything in the external environment not under your direct control.
+To accomplish repeatable tests, you must isolate them from anything in the external environment, not under your direct control.
 In these cases, feel free to use mock objects.
 They have been designed for this very purpose.

-On occasion, you’ll need to interact directly with an external environmental influence such as a database.
+Occasionally, you must interact directly with an external environmental influence such as a database.
 You’ll want to set up a private sandbox to avoid conflicts with other developers whose tests concurrently alter the database.
 In this situation, you may use in-memory databases.

-If tests are not repeatable then you will surely get some bogus test results and you can’t afford to waste time chasing down phantom problems.
+If tests are not repeatable then you will surely get some bogus test results, and you can’t afford to waste time chasing down phantom problems.

 Manually verifying the results of tests is a time-consuming process that can also introduce more risk.